Colleges

 Current project

-My main interest is individual differences in learning.
-I am applying learning paradigms to assess differences in information processing across the schizotypal spectrum.
+My main research interest is how individual differences emerged in contingency learning.
+I am applying learning paradigms as well as computational modeling to assess differences in information processing across the schizotypal spectrum.

 Other interests